Network Sensitivity of Systemic Risk: Methodology

 \subsection{Network Generation}

-In the literature on financial networks, interbank markets are typically reconstructed from balance sheet data---before being tested for systemic risk \cite{anand2017missing}.
-Here we use and generalize the approach of Cimini et al. \cite{cimini2015systemic} to generate (rather than reconstruct) financial networks compatible with balance sheet information.
-The method is based on a combination of Exponential Random Graphs \cite{park2004statistical,squartini2011analytical} and the fitness model \cite{caldarelli2002scale} (see further details in \cite{cimini2015systemic,cimini2015estimating}.
+In the literature on financial networks, interbank markets are typically reconstructed from balance sheet data (before being tested for systemic risk) \citep{anand2017missing}.
+Here we use and generalize the approach of \cite{cimini2015systemic} to generate reconstructed financial networks (that is, compatible with balance sheet information) with different underlying topology.
+The method is grounded on statistical physics concepts applied to networks (see further details in \cite{squartini2018reconstruction,cimini2019statistical}).

-First, we generate an unweighted directed graph by drawing each edge $i \rightarrow j$ independently with probability:
+To create a single network instance, we first generate an unweighted directed graph by drawing each link $i \rightarrow j$ independently with probability:

-where $z \in (0, \infty)$ is a parameter controlling for the density of the network.
+where $z \in (0, \infty)$ is a parameter that controls the density of the network.
 Indeed, since the values of assets and liabilities are given, this probability is an increasing function of $z$, hence the link density of the network is proportional to the parameter $z$.
-We consider also the possibility of having self-loops in the graph because some of the top European banks may represent banking group with internal flow of money.
-The alternative possibility would be to use the RAS algorithm to get rid of self loops \cite{squartini2017network}.

-We then assign a weight to each link, in accordance with the generated graph adjacency matrix $a_{i \rightarrow j}$, as follow:
+After the link generation process, we assign a weight to each realized link as follows: